temporalio/documentation/docs/typescript/index.md

 :::note

-The TypeScript SDK is designed with TypeScript-first developer experience in mind, but works equally well with JavaScript.
+The TypeScript SDK is designed with TypeScript-first developer experience in mind, but it works equally well with JavaScript.

 :::